skovstedconsulting/Kingfisher-ERP/readme.txt

 API-first reporting access

-Technology & Philosophy
+🛠️ Technology Stack

-This project is built with Python and Django.
+Python

+Django

+Django Admin (default UI)

+The system is intentionally built on boring, proven technology to maximize longevity and approachability.

+🧠 Why Django Admin (On Purpose)

-The built-in Django admin interface is used as the default UI.
+The Django admin is used as the primary UI by design, not as a placeholder.
-It is intentionally kept as the primary interface so the system remains:

-Easy to deploy

-Easy to understand

-Easy to modify

-You are free—and encouraged—to build or integrate a more specialized UI if it better serves your business needs.
+Reasons:

+Zero frontend setup

+Extremely fast to extend

+Excellent CRUD ergonomics

+Familiar to a large developer base

+Encourages understanding of the data model

+For an ERP system, data correctness and visibility matter more than UI polish.

+If your business requires a different UI:

+Build one

+Integrate one

+Replace the admin entirely

+The system does not depend on the admin — it merely ships with a powerful default.

-Best-of-Breed Integrations
+🔌 Best-of-Breed Integrations

 This ERP does not try to do everything itself.

-Wherever possible, best-of-breed tools should be integrated instead of reinvented.
-That is why you will not find a built-in reporting or BI layer in this system.
+You will not find:

+Built-in BI dashboards

+Custom charting engines

+Heavy reporting UIs

 Instead, the system is designed to:

-Expose clean, well-structured data
+Expose clean, normalized data

-Be easy to connect to external reporting tools
+Offer API-first access

-Encourage the use of existing Django plugins or external BI platforms
+Work well with existing Django plugins and external BI tools

-Design Goals

-Keep the codebase as simple as possible

-Avoid unnecessary abstraction and magic

-Make the system approachable for people with an ERP or accounting background

-Prefer clarity over cleverness
+Use the best tool for the job.

+🚫 Non-Goals

+This project explicitly does not aim to:

+Be a turnkey ERP for non-technical users

+Compete with Odoo, SAP, or Dynamics feature-for-feature

+Provide a polished end-user frontend

+Hide business logic behind configuration screens

+Optimize for low-code or no-code customization

+Replace modern BI platforms

+If you want:

+A drag-and-drop ERP

+A configuration-driven system

+A closed, opinionated workflow

-This is an ERP you are meant to read, understand, and modify—not configure blindly.
+This project is probably not for you — and that’s okay.

+📦 Deployment Philosophy

+Simple local setup

+Works with standard databases

+No proprietary services required

+Suitable for self-hosting

+Deployment should feel like deploying a normal Django application, not an ERP installation project.

-Status
+🚧 Project Status

-This project is under active development and should be considered foundational.
+This project is under active development.

+Expect:

+Incomplete modules

+Breaking changes

+Ongoing domain modeling

-Breaking changes are expected while the accounting core and domain models are being established.
+Stability will come after the accounting and domain foundations are solid.

-Best regards
+🤝 Contributions

+Contributions are welcome — especially in areas like:

+Accounting models

+Sub-ledger design

+Multi-currency handling

+Performance vs. clarity trade-offs

+Clear code and clear reasoning matter more than cleverness.

+📌 Final Note

+This project exists to prove that:

+ERP systems do not have to be opaque, expensive, or inaccessible.

+They can be simple, correct, and open.

+Author
 Kresten Skovsted Buch